PSA Set Registry Rules

 All Time Finest and Current Sets

 You should retire a set from Current status when you have sold or broken up the set.
-To retire a set, simply delete the entire set and inventory in "My Sets."
-(Note that if you delete items from your set one by one, it will also reduce your ATF set completion.)
+To retire a set and release the inventory associated to the set, simply click on the “Retire Set & Inventory” link in each of your sets (Note that if you delete items from your set one by one, it will also reduce your ATF set completion).
 If your set was at least 90% complete at the time of deletion, it will remain in the All Time Finest category and will be listed with a "viewable" status.
-If you still own the items in a retired set that was 90% complete at the time of retirement and the set remains in the All Time Finest category, those same certification numbers can not be re-used by you in a new set you may start in the same category.
-Should you wish to re-use those items, please contact customer service first to delete the All Time Finest set from the Registry.
+If you still own the items in a retired set that was 90% complete at the time of retirement and the set remains in the All Time Finest category, those same certification numbers cannot be re-used by you in a new set of the same exact type.

-Should you attempt to list an item and you receive an error message telling you that the item is currently listed by another registrant, please use the automatic email feature that will send an email to the former owner asking for release.
-Your name will not be sent to the other member.
-Please allow three (3) business days for the former owner to release the item.
-Registrants are urged to delete their sets or items from the Registry soon after sets or items are sold in order to release the certification numbers for other registrants who may have purchased the items and wish to register them.
+Should you attempt to list an item and you receive a message notifying you that the item is currently listed by another registrant, please use the automatic email feature that will send an email to the former owner asking for release.
+The email is generated from Set Registry and your name will not be sent to the other member.
+If after three (3) business days you are still not able to add the item to your inventory, please send personal front AND back scans of the item to [email protected].
+Registrants are urged to delete their sets or items from their inventory once sold to release the certification numbers for other registrants who may have purchased the items and wish to register them.

 Current sets that are not at least 10% complete and have not been updated for at least 12 months will be unpublished from the Registry.
 The set will not be publishable until it has been updated.

 The PSA Set Registry is to be used to list collections of PSA graded cards and tickets.
 By the sheer nature of the Registry, items listed are invariably bought and sold.
 However, using terminology such as "for sale or trade," "auction1107," or listing an item with a sale price is not permitted.
 In addition, posting commerce website addresses is also not permitted.
 The Set Registry is self-policing.
 Should you see an infraction of this policy, please report it to [email protected].